Frequently Asked Questions

 Your Reunion registration fee will include access to all parts of fun Reunion activities!
 You will be able to enjoy: the Opening Ceremony, all evening entertainment that will include refreshments and cash bar, presentations/workshops, the exhibit area, Saturday BBQ dinner, and Sunday breakfast.
 Not included in the registration fee is the Golf Tournament and the NTID Theater production.
 These will have separate registrations.
 Also not included are meals on your own.
 The registration fee is well worth it - you will not otherwise be able to gain entry into all of the fun activities we have planned!

 Reunion registration tickets are NOT transferable.
 You must register under your name and we cannot switch the ticket to another person.
-If unforseeable events occur and you find you cannot attend the Reunion as planned, you may be refunded the ticket price - this will be determined on a case by case basis.
-Refunds can only happen prior to May 1, 2018.
-After that date, we cannot issue any refunds.
+If unforseeable events or emergency situations occur and you find you cannot attend the Reunion as planned, you may be refunded the ticket price - this will be determined only on a case by case basis.
+After May 1, we cannot issue any refunds.

 Alumni are more than welcome to bring their families and friends to the reunion!
 Current students, past faculty/staff, current faculty/staff, parents, and friends of NTID are all welcome to attend the reunion.
 We only ask that everyone register for the reunion before showing up on campus.